Nuclear Medicine Technology, B.S.

 Saint Louis University's Bachelor of Science in Nuclear Medicine Technology (NMT) prepares graduates for entry-level positions as nuclear medicine technologists.

 Nuclear medicine is a medical specialty that uses safe, painless and cost-effective techniques to image the body and treat disease.
-Nuclear medicine uses very small amounts of radioactive materials to diagnose and treat diseases using gamma or PET/CT scanners.
+Nuclear medicine uses very small amounts of radioactive materials to diagnose and treat diseases using gamma cameras or PET/CT scanners.
 Nuclear medicine imaging is unique in that it documents organ function and structure.
 It is a method of gathering information that may otherwise be unavailable, require surgery or necessitate more expensive diagnostic tests.

 Program Highlights

 Today, nuclear medicine offers procedures that are helpful for a broad span of medical specialties, from pediatrics to cardiology and oncology.
-There are almost 100 different nuclear medicine imaging procedures available that include every major organ of the human body.
+There are almost 100 nuclear medicine imaging procedures available that include every major organ of the human body.

 The advantages of earning your B.S. in Nuclear Medicine Technology at Saint Louis University include: